Richard-wv/stress_sighting_hypothesis/README.md

 >## Business Requirements
 In an era shaped by information saturation, political polarisation, and global crises, public perception is increasingly complex and emotionally charged.
 For journalists, researchers, and communicators, understanding how people respond to uncertainty is as important as the events themselves.

-This project explores the potential relationship between **reported UFO sightings** and **global stress events**, not to investigate extraterrestrial phenomena, but to examine whether these sightings reflect **underlying patterns of public anxiety, media influence, and cultural tension.**
+This project explores the potential relationship between **reported UFO sightings** and **global stress events**, not to investigate extra-terrestrial phenomena, but to examine whether these sightings reflect **underlying patterns of public anxiety, media influence, and cultural tension.**

 The outcome is a data-driven dashboard designed to support those working at the intersection of **data**, **storytelling**, and **public insight**.